Christophers27/Noire-Worldbuilding/Levels/Level 1.md

   - The tables and chairs in this room are swept to the corners, and the room is larger than the others.
   - The boss fight starts with the Handler's arms bursting through the windows, swiping at Nilo.
   - After two phases, the arms will retract and the Handler will show themselves, explaining that they were testing Nilo.
-  - They tell Nilo that the one who wrote the note is the Fellow Dreamer, and points Nilo to the next area and level of the game.
+  - They tell Nilo that the one who wrote the note is the Fellow Dreamer, and points Nilo to the next area and level of the game, the bridge to University Ruins.
+    - The Handler will give Nilo a pair of shoes for a dash ability, allowing them to cross the bridge.
+      - The bridge is in Solura Path.
     - The Handler will disappear once out of view.

+## The Shorelines (Hidden Area)

+A hidden area unlocked by having a key item from some later level (we'll decide this later).
+A small, peaceful beach lies at the edge of the island, where the river seen earlier flows off the edge of the island as a waterfall.
+(Tentative): This area is on the other side of the cliffs.